Intensive Outpatient Program for Adolescents

 • High functioning autism spectrum disorders

-With substance use disorders or disordered eating, a different service sometimes needs to be the first step before joining an IOP focused on general mental health.
-If this is the case, our team can provide references to sites that provide those specialized services.
+With substance use or eating disorder, a different service sometimes needs to be the first step before joining an IOP focused on general mental health.
+If this is the case, our team can provide references to sites that provide specialized services.

 How do I get started?

-You will be asked a few screening questions over the phone, and if eligible, you will be scheduled for an evaluation with our program coordinator.
-In that evaluation, you can also discuss care needs, treatment recommendations, and further details about the program, and the coordinator can answer any questions.
+Once you indicate your interest in IOP, our care coordinator will call to ask a few basic questions and discuss program logistics and criteria with you.
+If eligible, you will then be scheduled for a phone screen with one of our clinicians.
+In that evaluation, you can also discuss care needs, treatment recommendations, and further details about the program, and we can answer any questions you may have.

 What can I expect?

-Groups meet in-person on Monday, Wednesday, and Thursday from 3 to 6 p.m., and psychiatry and therapy visits are completed outside of these hours, either virtually or in person.
-Groups will typically have 6 to 10 adolescents at a time.
+Groups meet in-person on Monday, Wednesday, and Thursday from 3-6pm, and psychiatry and therapy visits are completed outside of these hours, either virtually or in person.
+Groups will typically have 5-8 adolescents at a time.
 Cell phones are not allowed during group meetings.
-There are breaks between each group, when members can use the bathroom, check their phones, etc.
+There are breaks between each group, when members can use the bathroom, have a snack, etc.

 See a sample schedule below:

 3 to 3:50 p.m.
-Executive function skills Nutrition Mindfulness
+Interpersonal effectiveness skills Nutrition Skills Lab

 3:50 to 4 p.m.
 Break Break Break